-Our work began in 2004 when Cedar Grove community member and farmer, Scnobia Taylor, donated five acres of her land as a hope-filled response to the murder of a local and beloved store owner named Bill King.
-Envisioning that the land could become a permanent community gathering place, just as Bill King had been creating at his store, Scnobia donated those five acres to Cedar Grove United Methodist Church to create a garden.
-Anathoth as an organization has since become our own nonprofit, and grown to include a satellite farm site, but the original gift of the garden land, and its vision, are at the heart of our work.
+Anathoth’s work began in 2004 when Cedar Grove community member and farmer, Scnobia Taylor, generously leased five acres of her land as a hope-filled response to the murder of a local and beloved store owner named Bill King.
+Envisioning that the land could become a permanent community gathering place, just as Bill King had been creating at his store, Scnobia offered to lease those five acres long-term, at no cost, to Cedar Grove United Methodist Church.
+In response to her gift, church members organized a listening group and decided to use the Taylor’s land as a community garden.
+Over the years, Anathoth has become its own nonprofit.

 We take our name, Anathoth, from a Biblical passage where the prophet Jeremiah summons the Israelites to “plant gardens” and “seek the peace of the city” in response to violence (Jeremiah 29).

-- Fostering community by facilitating workdays, potlucks, worship services, and celebrations.
+- Eating Together– Hosting potlucks, worship services, and celebrations.

 - Sharing together– Being a safe and inclusive space that acknowledges and addresses systems of harm and oppression that are relevant and present in our community.
 Restoring and maintaining justice where it is needed.